On Dirichlet, Poncelet and Abel problems: Boundary value problems in a domain for the string equation

-The last boundary value problem for the equation of the fourth order has only two boundary condition insteed of fourth condition as it should be e.g. for the problem of a Goursat (or Darboux) type.
-Therefore it is no wonder that a nontrivial solution of the problem \re {DBEEE} exists there.
-But as we will show below for almost each curve \re{2_2F} the problem \re{SE}, \re{NDP} has only trivial solution, therefore almost each problem \re {DBEEE} has only trivial solution as well.
-But this statement can seem astonishing namely because of the insufficiency of the data, in spite of the stipulation that the solution $v$ belongs to the space $Z$.
+The last boundary value problem for the equation of the fourth order has only two boundary conditions instead of four as it would be, for example, for the problem of the Goursat (or Darboux) type.
+Therefore it is not surprising that a nontrivial solution of the problem \re {DBEEE} exists here.
+But, as will be shown below, for almost every curve \re{2_2F}, the problem \re{SE}, \re{NDP} has only a trivial solution; therefore, almost every problem \re {DBEEE} has only a trivial solution as well.
+But this statement can seem to be astonishing, namely, due to insufficiency of data, in spite of a stipulation that the solution $v$ belongs to the space $Z$.

-5pt We finished the statement of propositions on boundary value problems for general domains and now we should wait for section 6 in order to obtain explicit answers for the Dirichlet problem in domains with biquadratic boundary.
+5pt We finished stating propositions on boundary value problems for general domains and now we have to wait till we obtain explicit answers for domains with biquadratic boundaries.